-While the end result is similar, there are several key differences between the Bokashi method and the Bio-digester method.
-The main difference is that Bokashi uses beneficial microbes, or living microscopic celluar organisms, while traditional composting uses heat and soil microbes to break down plant matter.
-The Bokashi method allows you to compost all of your food scraps, and not just the plant based food waste.
+While the end result is similar, there are several key differences between the bokashi method and the digester method.
+The main difference is that bokashi uses beneficial microbes, or living microscopic cellular organisms, while traditional composting uses heat and soil microbes to break down plant matter.
+The bokashi method allows you to compost all of your food scraps, and not just the plant-based food waste.
 This results in higher quality compost that has more nutrients and beneficial microbes for your soil.

 To create your own, you will need:

 Drill several small holes in the bottom of one of the buckets.
 This will be the top bucket that sits inside the other.
 The holes allow any liquids to separate from the food scraps and collect in the space between the buckets.
 This liquid has many uses in the garden and around the home.

 Bokashi starter, often called "bokashi mix" or &qout;bokashi bran," is simply just oat bran or rice, molasses, salt, and ceramic powder, with EM-1® microbes growing on it.
 You can purchase the starter mix commercially or make it on your own.
 Here are some Texas based vendors that will ship to anywhere in the Continental U.S.

 Jan's Bran Bokashi Bran (Based in Plano, TX)